KyleGoslan/Simple-Swift/contents/04-methods-functions/methods-functions.md

 saySomething(words: "Something else")
 ```

 Above, we're making two calles to the *same* function, but passing in different arguments.
-We can no longer call the function as before, Xcode will tell us that we are missing an argument and offer us a Fix-it.
+We can no longer call the function without any arguments as before, Xcode will tell us that we are missing an argument and offer us a Fix-it.

 **Note:** As always Swift if obsessed with **Type**.
 This is a good thing, in the above example it means we can't pass an `Int` where the function is expecting a `String`.
 If we tried to do so we would get an error.